splynx/docs/files/en/customer_management/customer_services/customer_services.md

 Customer services
 ==========
-The customer service tab is where all products/services supplied to that specific customer can be found, edited or new services can be added to the clients account.
+The customer service tab is where all products/services supplied to that specific customer can be found, edited or new services can be added to the customers account.
 This is where you control all services for a client which will influence the bill they receive.

 It is possible to associate different services for each customer: `Internet services`, `Voice services` and `Custom services`.
 In order **to add a new service** for the customer, select the *Customer view*, go to the services tab and click `Add service` or on the `+` sign above the service table on the left.
 Please note that customers have to be active on the system to make us of their services, as well as to be able to add services to their profile.